epruesse/ARB/branches/stable_5.0/arb_README.txt

         Change your .cshrc/.profile files:

-                Set the enviroment variable ARBHOME
+                Set the environment variable ARBHOME
                 to the ARB installation directory
                 Append   $ARBHOME/bin   to your PATH